ti-cortex-m4/demo-java-completablefuture/doc/article.md

 </table>

-The `cancel(boolean mayInterruptIfRunning)` method requires special attention.
-This method is inherited from the `Future` interface that has default implementation the `FutureTask` class.
-The `FutureTask` class also implements the `run` method from the `Runnable` interface.
-So, the `FutureTask` class has a _task_ (a `Runnable`) that is executed in a thread pool, that it can be interrupted.
-On the contrary, the `CompletableFuture` interface has no task (it has _computations_ implemented by `Function`, `Consumer`, `Runnable` interfaces) so it cannot be interrupted.
-So when the `cancel` method is called, the future completes exceptionally with a `CompletionException` caused by the `CancellationException`, but a _task_ will still be executed in the thread pool.
-The parameter mayInterruptIfRunning does not affect the  `cancel` method because `Thread` interrupts are not used to control processing.

-By the definition of future/promise, its value can be set only once.
-But the `CompletableFuture` class has `obtrudeValue`​ and `obtrudeException`​ methods that forcibly set or reset either the value or the exception,  whether or not already completed. (that may be needed during error recovery actions).

-##### Code examples
+The `cancel(boolean mayInterruptIfRunning)` method has a special implementation peculiarity in the `CompletableFuture` class.
+The parameter `mayInterruptIfRunning` does not affect because thread interrupts are not used to control processing in this implementation of the `Future` interface.
+When the `cancel` method is called, the computation is canceled by the `CancellationException`, but the `Thread.interrupt()` method is not called to interrupt the underlying thread.

+>The `cancel` method has the same effect as the `completeExceptionally(new CancellationException())` call.

 The `complete​` method completes the future normally because it isn`t already completed.